 Come back for more motivation, pin for later!

-Both her parents died and she was sent to a boarding school by age 12, from there she was taught feminist and leadership values, which was extremely rare at the time, but despite these lessons from her headmaster, she was independent, but still quite shy.
+Both her parents died,so she was sent to a boarding school at age 12.
+From there she was taught feminist and leadership values, which was extremely rare at the time.
+Despite these lessons from her headmaster, she was independent, but still quite shy.

-Of course, she wanted to college, but she married Franklin D. Roosevelt, and the first few years of the marriage were quite difficult.
+Of course, she wanted to go college, but she married Franklin D. Roosevelt.
+The first few years of the marriage were quite difficult.
 Her mother-in-law was controlling, belittling and later on Franklin had a not so private affair.

 It was around her mid-30s and also around the time her husband suffered paralysis from Polio that she started taking a more active roll as First Lady.
-She had a revelation, a change of heart and she stopped making due with what was handed to her.
-She started having respect for herself and demanded that other people did to, inspiring these famous words: “No one can make you feel inferior without your consent.”
+During this time, she had a revelation, a change of heart and she stopped making due with what was handed to her.
+Finally, she started having respect for herself and demanded that other people did to.
+These times inspired the famous words: “No one can make you feel inferior without your consent.”

 She gave press conferences and spoke out for human rights, children’s causes and women’s issues, working on behalf of the League of Women Voters.
 She even had a newspaper column, “My Day.”
-She also focused on helping the country’s poor, stood against racial discrimination and, during World War II, traveled abroad to visit U.S. troops.
+Also, she focused on helping the country’s poor, stood against racial discrimination and, during World War II, traveled abroad to visit U.S. troops.

-So next time you feel disrespected, belittled, undervalued, just remember that when you start to respect yourself and see your value, other people will take note.
+So next time you feel inferior, disrespected, belittled, undervalued, just remember to respect yourself and see your value.
+Other people will take note.
 Even if they don’t treat you the way you know you should be treated, you have the power to take control of your feelings.
 You are not less than them, nor should you let them convince you that you are.
 No one can make you feel inferior without your consent.